2.2. Booting a Kali ISO Image in Live Mode

 If you lack any of the prerequisites, either the virtualization tool will not work properly or it will be restricted to running only 32-bit guest operating systems.

 Since virtualization tools hook into the host operating system and hardware at a low level, there are often incompatibilities between them.
 Do not expect these tools to run well at the same time.
-Also, beware that professional versions of Windows come with Hyper-V installed and enabled, which might interfere with your virtualization tool of choice.
-To turn it off, execute “Turn windows features on or off” from Windows Settings.
+Also, Microsoft Windows users beware that professional editions or higher come with Hyper-V installed and enabled, which might interfere with your virtualization tool of choice.
+To turn it off, execute “Turn Windows features on or off” from Windows Settings.

 After the initial installation, VirtualBox's main screen looks something like Figure 2.6, “VirtualBox's Start Screen”.